Donald Trump Product Endorsements Are Being Ignored By Major American Brands

-Throughout his presidency, Donald Trump has, on several occasions, praised specific American fast-food places and manufacturers, from Sharpies to McDonald’s.
-But the brands themselves have kept silent about the president’s endorsements, possibly avoiding wanting to be associated with a polarizing president, The Salt Lake Tribune is reporting.
+Throughout his presidency, Donald Trump has, on several occasions, praised specific American fast-food restaurants and products, from Sharpies to McDonald’s.
+But the brands themselves have kept silent about the president’s endorsements, possibly to avoid being associated with a polarizing president, The Salt Lake Tribune is reporting.

-Trump seems to have started a tradition of serving championship-winning college athletes fast food from Washington-area fast-food places.
+Trump seems to have started a tradition of serving championship-winning college athletes fast food from Washington-area fast-food restaurants.
 Back in January, as USA Today reported at the time, Trump hosted the NCAA College Football Championship-winning Clemson Tigers.
 The government shutdown was in full swing that day, and the White House catering staff were furloughed.
-So some phone calls were made, and soon enough, dozens if not hundreds of McDonald’s, Chick-fil-a, Burger King and Wendy’s sandwiches and other products were in the Oval Office, ready to be devoured by the hungry young men.
+So some phone calls were made, and soon enough, dozens (if not hundreds) of McDonald’s, Chick-fil-a, Burger King, and Wendy’s sandwiches and other food items were in the Oval Office, ready to be devoured by the hungry young men.

 And again last week, Trump hosted the second-tier championship-winning North Dakota State Bison football team, as ESPN reports.
-Though the government shutdown is over and the White House kitchens are up and running again, Trump once again ordered in fast food, seemingly because a new Trump administration tradition has been born.
+Though the government shutdown is over and the White House kitchens are up and running again, Trump once again ordered in fast food, seemingly giving birth to a new Trump administration tradition.

 Trump praised the “American” fast food brands for coming through for the hungry athletes.